Course Catalog

 21G.320 Introduction to French Literature: Goncourt Prize USA (taught in French)

-21G.346 Topics in Modern French Literature & Culture: Exploring Contemporary French Crime Genre (taught in French)
+21G.346 Topics in Modern French Literature & Culture (taught in French)

 For more information and class description, please consult the MIT catalog